 However, I am interested in a GoPro, and almost bought one for my trip to Asia.
 Love the idea of using it for video, as well as a greater variety of shots (underwater, adventure).

 Do you have a favorite airline or hotel chain?

 I fly some United States distance carriers (Southwest, Delta) for points but will always book on another airline if the cost difference is significant enough.
 Instead, I have two travel reward based credit cards that help make me feel less guilty about flying different carriers if I need to.

-And, hotel wise- I love a few chains when I’m in the mood to splurge, notably Scandic properties (Haymarket in Stockholm is gorgeous), The Hoxton in London/Paris/Amsterdam, the Ace Hotel in NYC, and Citizen M properties worldwide.
+Hotel wise, I love a few chains when I’m in the mood to splurge- notably Scandic properties (Haymarket in Stockholm is gorgeous), The Hoxton in London/Paris/Amsterdam, the Ace Hotel in NYC, and Citizen M properties worldwide.